desecho/movies/README.md

 The interface is available in Russian and English.

-Temporary not working: Share your lists with friends, get recommendations from friends.
-Available on [VK](http://vk.com/app3504693_2912142).
+Share your lists with VK and Facebook friends, get recommendations from friends.
+Also available as a [VK app](http://vk.com/app3504693_2912142).

 ## Used APIs
 * [TMDb](http://www.themoviedb.org/) (Requires API Key)